sadimanna/neuralnets/README.md

 All the ipynb files were executed on Google Colab Tesla K80 GPU

-Dataset used when writing the codes: EMNIST
+Dataset used when writing the codes: EMNIST (Converted to ".npy" file format beforehand)